In 1884, an syndicate of businessmen leased a picnic ground on the south side of Grand Street (now Grand Avenue), Maspeth, immediately

 team returned from a 34 game road trip, this agreement was no longer in place.
 We may surmise that William

-Wallace was none too pleased at the Gladiators leaving, and was in no mood to do them any favours.
+Wallace was none too pleased at the Gladiators leaving, and was in no mood to do them any favors.

 So Kennedy's Gladiators played two Sunday games at the Long Island Grounds.
 In the first, on July 27,